silnrsi/fonts/fonts/sil/akatab/documentation/source/productsite/resources.md

 ## Rendering and application support

 These fonts will work normally like any other fonts in most applications.
 These fonts include OpenType features for ligature formation, character and ligature (bi-consonant) variants and diacritic positioning.
-If the writing system requires these features, the the application/OS will need to support OpenType.
+If the writing system requires these features, the application/OS will need to support OpenType.
 For information on the specific features available in these fonts, see [Font features](features).

 If special font features are to be activated, the application will need to provide a way to turn on the feature or choose the feature setting.
 Details of current application support, and specific techniques for activating features, are on the [Using Font Features](https://software.sil.org/fonts/features) help page.